DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 ### 5.14 Scrolling data interpretation

 The scrolling data dump displays “SUS” (suspend) if auto updates are off.
 It also displays *threshold*(T), *min2trip*(M), the bank assigned to the on-board _nLED_(N), S00 reference diff. score, as well as the S00 reference brightness(R) and its current actual brightness(A), a brightness scale factor(B) and other enabled sensors.
 ‘A’ is the Actual latest sum of the 48 bytes of a sensor image (max 3024) and should be between 1200 and 2500 ideally.
-Following a reference refresh (**r**), for an unoccupied image, the (noisy) diff scores should be 32-37.
+Following a reference refresh (**r**), for an unoccupied image, the (noisy) diff. scores should be 32-37.
 If references are being updated, a note will appear at the right hand side of the data dump in the form of “**Ref 0%%**” to indicate that a new reference for an UNOCCUPIED sensor has occurred.
 This dump allows for performance monitoring during commissioning.
 :**oo46##** indicates tripped sensor (## = occupied) sensor are shown by default with a central diff score and "##".
 :**?-46-?** indicate an above threshold image potentially occupied (waiting for *min2trip*), whereas
 :**oo47?T** indicates suspected occupied but no confirmation from Twin (see **5.15**).